brandongregory/dndhelp/src/5e-tools/monk-calculators.md

   url: /5e-tools/
 ---

+Ever wonder exactly how much damage a monk can prevent with deflect missiles, or how many feet a monk can fall with slow fall?
+Here are some calculators.

 ## DnD 5e Monk Deflect Missiles Calculator

-Input your Monk level and Dexterity modified below to see the average and minimum damage you can deflect.
+Input your Monk level and Dexterity modifier below to see the average and minimum damage you can deflect.
 Average is just that: roughly a 50% chance of deflecting this much damage or more.
 Minimum means you’re guaranteed at least this much protection.

 <form id="deflect-missiles--form">
 <table class="table--split">